stashed/docs/docs/addons/etcd/etcd/index.md

 section_menu_id: stash-addons
 ---

-# Take a logical backup of the Etcd database using Stash
+# Take a backup of the Etcd database using Stash

-Stash `{{< param "info.version" >}}` supports backup and restoration of Etcd databases.
-This guide will show you how you can take a logical backup of your Etcd databases and restore them using Stash.
+Stash `{{< param "info.version" >}}` supports backup and restoration of Etcd database.
+This guide will show you how you can take backup & restore your Etcd database using Stash.

 ## Before You Begin